-You're an account admin who recently started an Engagement+ survey and the submissions are rolling in.
+You're an account administrator who recently started an Engagement+ survey or a manager with permission to view results for your hierarchy and direct reports, and the submissions are rolling in.
 Let's talk about how you can analyze the data from your survey, including exporting and taking action.

 'Survey results' page

-First things first, only account admins will have access to the results of a survey- not reviewers and not reporters.
+First things first, only account administrators will have full access to the results of a survey.
+If the 'admin and manager' option was selected when the survey was created, managers will have some visibility into Engagement+ results.
+Regardless of your role in 15Five and the settings selected during survey set up, all Engagement+ results will remain anonymous.
 Once at least five surveys have been submitted, the 'Survey results' page will begin to populate.
 Below is a screenshot of the results page.

 To see the negative and positive score ranges, hover over the Score column header.